 During the persecutions, in exceptional cases, the catacombs were used as places of momentary refuge for the celebration of the Eucharist.
 They were not used as secret hiding places of the early Christians.
 This is only a fiction taken from novels or movies.

-After the persecutions, especially in the time of pope Saint Damascus (366 - 384) they became real shrines of the martyrs, centre's of devotion and of pilgrimage for Christians from every part of the empire.
+After the persecutions, especially in the time of pope Saint Damascus (366 - 384) these ancient Roman catacombs became real shrines of the martyrs, centre's of devotion and of pilgrimage for Christians from every part of the empire.

 In those days in Rome too there existed cemeteries in the open, but the Christians, for several reasons, preferred underground cemeteries.
 First of all, the Christians rejected the pagan custom of cremation; they preferred burial, just as Christ was buried, because they felt they had to respect the bodies that one day would rise from the dead.